 \section{Post hoc control in multiple testing}

 Classical multiple testing requires the researcher to prespecify the error rate to be controlled and the nominal level at which to control this error rate.
 The procedure then returns a single random set that has such control.
-This set-up is rigorous but highly inflexible. \cite{goeman2011multiple} have argued that there are many situations in which the researcher might want to deviate from this set-up.
-For example, the rejected set may be too large for planned follow-up experiments, and the researcher may prefer to have a smaller rejection set, guaranteeing the same error rate or possibly a more stringent one.
+This set-up is rigorous but highly inflexible. \citet{goeman2011multiple} argued that there are many situations in which the researcher might want to deviate from this set-up.
+For example, the rejected set may be too large for planned follow-up experiments, and the researcher may prefer to have a smaller rejection set that guarantees the same error rate or possibly a more stringent one.
 In other cases, the rejected set may be too small, or a subset of the rejected set may be of interest.

 Error control according to \Cref{def: single ER}, however, does not allow any deviation from the rejected set.
-This has been noted in the context of FDR control by \cite{finner2001false} who showed how researchers can, intentionally or not, ``cheat with FDR''.
-Reducing the set $\mathbf{R}$ while retaining its pre-specified form, e.g.\ rejecting a set of the $\mathbf{s} < \mathbf{r}$ smallest p-values in BH, compromises FDR control if $\mathbf{s}$ is chosen post hoc \citep{katsevich2020simultaneous}.
-Deviation from the set $\mathbf{R}$ of the $\mathbf{r}$ smallest p-values has been investigated by in prior work, but such methods usually require that researcher commits to an algorithm for reducing or changing the set $\mathbf{R}$, before seeing the data \citep{lei2018adapt, katsevich2023filtering}.
-Some methods allow some interactive post hoc amending of this pre-chosen algorithm based on progressively revealing part of the data \citep{lei2021general, katsevich2020simultaneous}.
-As far as we are aware, no FDR control methods have so far been proposed that allow researchers to reduce or amend $\mathbf{R}$ after looking at all of the data.
-Notably, methods controlling tail probabilities of FDP, rather than FDR, all get some post hoc flexibility for free by the Closure Principle \citep{goeman2011multiple, goeman2021only}.
+This has been noted in the context of FDR control by \citet{finner2001false}, who showed how researchers can, intentionally or not, ``cheat with FDR.''
+Reducing the set $\mathbf{R}$ while retaining its prespecified form, e.g., rejecting a set of the $\mathbf{s} < \mathbf{r}$ smallest p-values in BH, compromises FDR control if $\mathbf{s}$ is chosen post hoc \citep{katsevich2020simultaneous}.
+Deviations from the set $\mathbf{R}$ of the $\mathbf{r}$ smallest p-values have been investigated in prior work, but such methods usually require the researcher to commit to an algorithm for reducing or changing $\mathbf{R}$ before seeing the data \citep{lei2018adapt, katsevich2023filtering}.
+Some methods allow interactive post hoc amendments to this prespecified algorithm based on progressively revealing parts of the data \citep{lei2021general, katsevich2020simultaneous}.
+As far as we are aware, no FDR controlling methods have so far been proposed that allow researchers to reduce or amend $\mathbf{R}$ after looking at all of the data.
+Notably, methods controlling tail probabilities of the FDP, rather than the FDR, obtain some post hoc flexibility directly from the Closure Principle \citep{goeman2011multiple, goeman2021only}.